Meet India’s newest billionaire, a 37-year-old Byju Raveendran, who is former school teacher

 The Barclays Hurun India Rich List 2018 - a compilation of the richest individuals in India with a net worth of Rs 1,000 crore or more - saw the entry of 19 entrepreneurs from unicorn companies such as Paytm, Flipkart, Udaan, Oyo, Ola, and BYJU's, among others.

 Byju had once sat for the Common Aptitude Test (CAT) entrance exam during one of his work breaks in 2003.
-Despite hardly studying for the exam, he scored 100%.
+Despite hardly studying for the exam, he scored 100 per cent.
 Just to be sure, he sat for it again.

-He scored 100% again.
+He scored 100 per cent again.
 Two years later, he helped some more people crack the entrance exam.

 He went from teaching a few friends, to teaching hundreds of students in large auditoriums, to taking classes through satellite communication.
 He eventually launched Byju's - The Learning App in 2015.